viboes/tags/doc/proposals/match/DXXXX_Match.md

         {
             assert(false);
         }
-    ), a, b;
+    ), a, b);
 ```

-This has the advantage of having a single of resolving the the problem with a single
+This has the advantage of having resolving the problem with a single function.
-function.
 The liability is much a question of style.
-The author prefer to give the sum
+The author prefers to give the sum
-types first a,d the overloads later.
+types first `a,d` the overloads later.
 If we had a language type pattern matching feature it
 would be much more like